tschumann/sandbot/sandbot/readme.txt

 - [Day of Defeat] Bots will now say when they're reloading.
 - [Opposing Force] Added Opposing Force CTF support.
 - [Natural Selection] Marine bots will now say when they're reloading.
-- [Natural Selection] Marine bots are now slightly less accurate to compensate for the fact their isn't reduced in dark areas.
+- [Natural Selection] Marine bots are now slightly less accurate to compensate for the fact their vision isn't reduced in dark areas.

 v0.4.0.1 (18/06/17)
 - [All] Fixed single player not loading (thanks shardthefox200@ModDB)